-Roles and responsibilities for risk management in the Company are based around the 'three lines of defence model' where ownership for risk is taken at all levels in the Company.
-Line management in the business is accountable for risk management, including the implementation of the Risk Management Framework and embedding of the risk culture.
+All employees of the Company are involved in the management and mitigation of risk, with the Risk Management Framework (RMF) embedded in the day-to-day management and decision-making processes.
+The 'three lines of defence model' is adopted by the Company and across Aviva Plc (as required by the RMF policy).
+Line management in the business is accountable for risk management, including the implementation of the RMF and embedding of the risk culture.